sueannmok/Primutant/README.md

 To get it to function you will need to first install the primer3 module.
 The module can be found at: https://pypi.org/project/primer3-py/
 The entire primer3 pacakge will need to be copied into your working folder for functionality.

-A sample output (Sample_mutagenesis.csv) has been provided in the reposirtory for reference.
+A sample output (Sample_mutagenesis.csv) has been provided in the repository for reference.